dawarich-app/site/blog/2024-11-29-november-monthly-update.md

 Hi and welcome to the November 2024 monthly update of Dawarich!

 November was a good month for Dawarich.
-I've added a lot of new features and fixed a some bugs.
+I've added a lot of new features and fixed a some bugs, and, among other things, I've added a new Patreon tier.
+It's called "Hosted Dawarich" and basically offers my service of hosting and updating Dawarich for you.
+Take a look at the [Patreon page](https://www.patreon.com/posts/hosted-dawarich-116431525) for more details and feel free to ask me any questions.

 Let's dive into the details!

 ## Important features and changes